January 30, 2026

 Focusing on design and communication, the Alto was the first device to have a graphical user interface, a mouse for point-and-click interactions, and moveable windows and icons that are now routine in user interface design.
 It also allowed multiple applications to run simultaneously, facilitated file creation and sharing, and introduced a word-processing method that has since become standard.
 Though it didn’t coin the term, Xerox pioneered the desktop metaphor in computer user interfaces, based on its work on intuitive graphical interfaces for office workers.

 Steve Jobs was so inspired by Xerox’s innovations that he traded $1 million in stock to Xerox in return for an in-depth look at the company’s technologies.
-Then, in 1983, Apple debuted LISA, but it failed to take off due to its price.
-A year later, Apple followed up with its original Macintosh computer; its intuitive, user-friendly interface (and more approachable price) made it an instant success — and a milestone for UX design.
+Then, in 1983, he debuted LISA, but this first Apple computer failed to take off due to its price.
+A year later, Apple followed up with its original Macintosh computer; its intuitive, user-friendly interface (and more approachable price) made it an instant success — and a new milestone for UX design.

 1990s: User Experience Gets Its Name